Saranac River to Moose Pond Footbridge

 - 1347 Pine StSaranac Lake, NY 12983

 The Saranac River is a beautiful meandering river.
 You will see views of the McKenzie Mountain Wilderness with Whiteface Mountain in the distance.
-There are great opportunities for observing wildlife including beavers, mink, otters, finch, moose (rare), Canada geese, osprey, red-winged blackbirds, broad-winged hawks, robins, muskrats, swallows, eagles, great blue herons, black ducks, and mergansers.
+There are great opportunities for observing wildlife including beavers, mink, otters, finch, moose (rare), Canada Geese, Osprey, Red-winged Blackbirds, muskrats, swallows, eagles, Great Blue Herons, Black Ducks, and mergansers.
 Along the river you will pass by maple, ash, tamaracks, spruce, pine, and birch trees.
+At the footbridge at the end of this paddle, you can opt to hike to Moose Pond.
 The hike to Moose Pond is an easy 1.3 miles each way on a flat, well-worn trail.
 You hike through a conifer forest of pine, spruce, and hemlock trees.
 Moose Pond has large rock formations that offer wonderful places to picnic or swim.